samraHanif0340/samraHanif0340.github.io/_docs/cpp.md

 ## Open MP

-+ OpenMP is a multi-threading, shared address model.
+1. OpenMP is a multi-threading, shared address model.
 Threads communicate by sharing variables.
-+ To create multiple threads or parallel regions, use compiler directive: `#pragma omp parallel`.
+1. To create multiple threads or parallel regions, use compiler directive: `#pragma omp parallel`.
-+ To control race conditions, use synchronization to protect data conflicts.
+1. To control race conditions, use synchronization to protect data conflicts.
-+ Synchronization
+1. Synchronization
     + `#pragma omp barrier`: Each thread waits until all threads arrive.
     + `#pragma omp critical`: Only one thread at a time can enter a critical region.
 Threads wait their turn – only one at a time calls code within the block.
     + `#pragma omp atomic`: Provides mutual exclusion but only applies to the update of a memory location.
-    + A parallel program with synchornisation to compute $\pi$ is as follows:
+1. A parallel program with synchronization to compute $$\pi$$ is as follows:
     ```c++
     double runPiParallelSync(int numSteps, int nThreadsInput){
         double x;